-Hardness is a measure of the water's content of calcium ions and magnesium ions, and is normally measured in German hardness degrees (°dH).
+Hardness is a measure of the water's concentration of calcium and magnesium ions, and is normally measured in German hardness degrees (°dH).
 The higher the value, the harder the water.
-Water in the range 4-7°dH usually produces a limescale coating on hot surfaces in contact with water that is beneficial and protective for copper.
-Soft water (0-4°dH) has difficulty forming a protective layer, with the result that the material is unprotected.
-Hard water (>10°dH) usually produces more limescale deposits, although it is not certain that the water will always result in significant scale formation just because the hardness is high.
-Parameters such as pH value, alkalinity and temperature have a major impact.
+Water in the range 4-7 °dH usually produces a limescale coating on hot surfaces in contact with water that is beneficial and protective for copper.
+Soft water (0-4 °dH) has difficulty forming a protective layer, leaving the material unprotected.
+Hard water (>10 °dH) usually produces more limescale deposits, although it is not certain that the water will always result in significant scale formation just because the hardness is high.
+Parameters such as pH value, alkalinity and temperature have a major effect.
 The higher the values for these parameters, the more scale is formed.
-High levels of limescale deposits can damage hot surfaces, such as immersion heaters.
+High levels of limescale deposits can damage hot surfaces, for example immersion heaters.
 In such cases, steatite immersion heaters are recommended, which is a heating element that does not come into direct contact with the water.